TheOtherRolesAU/TheOtherRoles/README.md

 - Erasing a Jackal that has a Sidekick, triggers the Sidekick promotion if it's activated in the settings
 - As the erasing is being triggered before the eject of a player, erasing and voting out a Lover in the same round, would result in the ex lover surviving as the partnership was erased before.
 Also a Jester win would not happen, as the erase will be triggered before.
+- The Eraser can erase the role of other Impostors to reveal if they are a real Impostor or a Spy.
+When erasing a real Impostor, the Impostor loses its special ability.

 ### Game Options
 | Name | Description |